Common Questions about Advisory Boards

 What do I give them?

-Normally advisors which add credibility to your firm in a variety of ways, will trade expertise or services for equity.You typically are going to give them founders’ equity stock which is coming out of your pocket.
+Normally advisors will add credibility to your firm in a variety of ways, will trade expertise or services for equity.You typically are going to give them founders’ equity stock which is coming out of your pocket.
 It is frankly a negotiation, how much time they give you or how much equity they get, and that brings anywhere from 0.1% or 1%, in some very rare cases perhaps 2%, that’s the negotiation.
 Usually there is some kind of vesting schedule maybe on a 2-year or 3-year schedule with a 3 month or 6 month cliff.
 Because you want to make sure that things are working out, you don’t have a values’ conflict or getting value, you normally have a 3 or 6 month cliff.
 If things do not work out, then they walk away and they don’t get anything.
 You can consider those early few months a probationary period that allows you to make a final mutual assessment.

 How do I use them?